16061025/DLMiniProject1/README.md

 $ python main.py \[cuda\] \[L2\] \[aug\]

 \- cuda
-this option set the device, "cpu" is default
+this option sets the device, "cpu" is default
 \- L2
 optimizer will add L2 regualarization, default no L2
 \- aug